First lady in Las Vegas speech: ‘Donald Trump is dangerous to women’

 Democrats and Republicans, including former President Donald Trump, have signaled support for IVF, but legislation to protect the treatment failed in the Senate this week after Republicans blocked a vote on the measure.

-Several clinics in Alabama have paused IVF services in light of the ruling, citing uncertainty and fear about civil liabilities.
+Several clinics in Alabama have paused IVF services after the ruling, citing uncertainty and fear about civil liabilities.

 Speakers also encouraged attendees to add their signatures to a petition that could put reproductive rights on the ballot in November.